 And the meta system may be changed with no immediate impact on the operational system.

 Traditionally, the EA team is composed of actors who sit aside from the employees in business operations.

-Suppose the EA team is composed instead of the employees?
+But in Morning Star, the EA team is composed employees in the operational system

 Suppose employees and business units, by annually re-negotiating SLAs with each other, make generational changes to business operations?

 Morning Star’s EA is not the flat management hierarchy.